 The full set of families spoke together in harmony

-TʿÉU' here implies a shared
+TʿÉU' here implies a shared habit (or

-gifts).
 RʿEU–ÐʿAI isn't so bad as an approximation to the

 idea of all the peoples of the world; but before I could express

-the idea that in those days there were no foreign language is.
+the idea that in those days there were no foreign languages I

+is.
 Otherwise, the obvious interpretation would be that I

 was saying “in the beginning, male and female voices were

-indistinguishable!
+indistinguishable”!
 Instead I've fallen back on what is I

 suppose the assumption behind the story: that there were no

 arguments among them.